johnpfeiffer/go-lanscan/README.md

 Some things I might get to fixing:

-- verbose output (so that the default just returns the actual results)
 - If you have blocked outbound port 80 to 8.8.8.8 then it will probably fail (as it attempts to detect the default outbound network interface), it probably does not need to do this at all or could degrade more gracefully (though with -remote you can at least pass it a different ip address, i.e. your gateway)
 - configurable timeouts
 - unit tests